Mom has just gone through a world of pain to bring your child into this world!

 If you don’t, then go and find out exactly where they are.
-From 30 weeks onwards, all the important stuff was put in a place and I was shown where it all was.
+From 30 weeks onwards, my wife had put all the important stuff in place, and I was shown where it all was.
 A few days later, it changed around.
 This process continued until my son was born.
 My job was to keep up and make a mental note for when the time comes.

-There are some items in the list that will need replacing after a while, make sure there are replaced before they run out.
+There are some items on the list that will need replacing after a while.
+Please make sure there are replaced before they run out.

 Being an organized person has huge health benefits, including making the right food choices and improving sleep!

 Ask Before Arranging Visitors

 When your new baby is here, everyone and their wife will want to come and visit you!

 That is good news because they usually bring gifts (drop some hints for yourself too, you also need a new dad survival kit!)

 BUT – let’s not forget that the new mom has just been through childbirth and may not feel up for visitors.
-It is definitely not a good idea to spring some visitors on at the last minute, especially if the house is also not up for visitors.
+It is definitely not good to spring some visitors on at the last minute, especially if the house is also not up for visitors.

 Arrange for visits together, and be prepared to cancel people at the last minute if it is not a good time.
 People understand.

 A woman’s body is flooded with hormones when pregnant, and they do not stop after childbirth!

 Those hormones are pumped through the body to make them naturally be a good mom.
 A downside is that they tend to put a block on being away from the baby for too long.

-It is essential that mom gets some time alone to reflect on what she has just gone through.
+Mom must get some time alone to reflect on what she has just gone through.
 When you return, her mental clarity will be better, and she will (hopefully) be more rested.

 A New Mom Survival Kit